njeleniauskas/jslib/readme.md

 <br>

 ## Notes
-Authors should consult `readme.md` files to learn how to use modules successfully.
+- Authors should consult `readme.md` files to learn how to use modules successfully.
+- Within readme files `data-` attributes will commonly be shown as `data-{identifier}` to help explain context.
+Authors should replace `{identifier}` with the attribute they want to use in production.